ZenyWay/worker-proxy/README.md

 are proxied (not all properties).

-the proxy exposes a `terminate` method that allows to properly shut down the service in the `Worker` thread through a `onterminate` handler in the `Worker` thread before definitively terminating the `Worker`.
+the proxy exposes a `terminate` method that allows to properly shut down the service through a `onterminate` handler in the `Worker` thread before definitively terminating the `Worker`.